Lighthouse Public Affairs

 Taylor Jordan, Director email Taylor

-Prior to joining Lighthouse Public Affairs, Taylor spent several years as a trusted political adviser for some of the Bay Area’s most important land use projects.
-From Fortune 500 companies and major developers to public libraries and nonprofit organizations, Taylor has successfully helped dozens of clients navigate the murky waters of San Francisco politics.
-On the campaign trail, he also played a key role in organizing Gavin Newsom’s successful bid for Lieutenant Governor of California.
+Since 2010, Taylor has served as a trusted adviser for some of the Bay Area’s most important land use projects.
+From Fortune 500 companies and major developers to independent schools and other nonprofit organizations, he has helped dozens of clients successfully navigate the murky waters of Bay Area politics.
+Prior to consulting, Taylor played a key role in organizing Gavin Newsom’s successful bid for Lieutenant Governor of California.

-Taylor earned his Juris Doctorate as a Dean’s Scholar at Loyola Marymount University Law School, where he received top honors in the nationally-ranked Hobbes Trial Advocacy program.
-Prior to law school, he earned his Bachelor’s degree as a Gluck Fellow at the UCLA Alpert School of Music.
+Taylor earned his Juris Doctorate as a Dean’s Scholar at Loyola Marymount University Law School, and his Bachelor’s degree as a Gluck Fellow at the UCLA School of Music.
+He proudly sits as the principal clarinetist of the San Francisco Wind Ensemble, who recently recorded their first album at George Lucas’s famed Skywalker Ranch.

 Veronica Bell, Partner email Veronica